 This research, seemingly ironic at first, shows how important impartiality can be for any truly democratic relationship.
-The more that power blocks square off against one another, the more this pulls everyone in-between into making a black and white choice to join one side or the other, despite personal reservations.
-Then too, there is the large segment of the population that doesn’t bother to do anything.
-It is even debatable whether current democracies are more democratic than monarchies of old.
+The more that power blocks square off against one another, the more this pulls everyone in-between into making a black and white choice to join one side or the other.
+Then too, there is a huge segment of the population that is simply oblivious to politics overall.
+Indeed, it is even debatable whether current democracies are more democratic than monarchies of old.
 Not a debate for today though; that’s another story.

 Impartiality also lies at the heart of Taoist thought.
 The first line of chapter one of the Tao Te Ching deals with this straight on… “The way possible to think, runs counter to the constant way.
 The name possible to express runs counter to the constant name.
-Being so staunchly in the middle, with no favorites in the game is so foreign to human tribal nature.
-We love to name names and choose sides.
+Being so staunchly in the middle, with no favorites in the game is utterly alien to our tribal nature.
+Labeling issues and choosing sides is irresistible.
 However, choosing sides doesn’t serve democracy as well as we think.
 Consider this excerpt from the Science News’ article:

 Decisions can be more democratic when individuals with no preset preference join a group.

 Odd as it sounds, adding wishy-washy members to a group can wrest control from a strongly opinionated minority and make collective decisions more democratic.
 “It’s quite counter-intuitive,” says study coauthor Iain Couzin of Princeton University.
 “What we’re trying to do with this paper is put out a new idea.”

 The study “supports a growing body of evidence that larger groups are better decision makers than smaller groups,” It also echoes economic research showing that having some fraction of uninformed traders in a market can reduce volatility.